Minor in Environmental Public Health

 About the Minor

-The minor in Environmental Public Health is designed for students majoring in public health or related fields who want to deepen their understanding of complex environmental and occupational issues from a population health perspective.
+The minor in Environmental Public Health is designed to deepen students' understanding of complex environmental and occupational issues from a population health perspective.
 Courses examine key global environmental and occupational health topics such as urban health, green space, safe drinking water, injury prevention, worker safety, climate change, and risk communication.
 Upon completion of the minor, students will have a strong grasp on environmental public health challenges facing society and will be prepared for a career in the field or for advanced study.

 Admission Requirements